RedExpertAlliance/katacoda-scenarios/oci-course/oci-terraform-provider/step4.md

 See https://www.terraform.io/docs/providers/oci/guides/resource_discovery.html for details on discovery.

 The command to start discovery looks like this.
-Note: I have not been able to get it to work properly.
+Note: I have not been able to get it to work properly; perhaps this option requires special permissions.

 ```
 mkdir discovery_oci_tf